xxyzzzq/quex/doc/source-old/usage/patterns/character-set-expressions.rst

 first one.
 This is for the sake of convenience, so that one has to build the union first and then subtract it.
 The ``inverse`` function builds the complementary set.
-That is, the result is the set of characters which are not in the given set but in the set of the currently considered codec.
+That is, the result is the set of characters which are not in the given set but in the set of the currently considered encoding.
 This function also takes more than one set, so one does not have to build the union first.